-Earlier this week Mark Galli, the chief editor of Christianity Today, the mainstream Evangelical magazine Billy Graham founded, published a scorching editorial piece decrying Trump’s immoral character and calling for his removal from office.
-While tempted to give my commentary on the actual article, I’m more interested in exploring why so many Christians are caught up in the goings-on at Caesar’s palace on the week our heart and minds should be making their way toward Bethlehem’s manger.
+Just before Christmas in 2019, Mark Galli, the chief editor of Christianity Today, the mainstream Evangelical magazine Billy Graham founded, published a scorching editorial piece decrying Trump’s immoral character and calling for his removal from office.
+While tempted to give my commentary on the actual article, I’m more interested in exploring why so many Christians are caught up in the goings-on at Caesar’s palace the very week our heart and minds should be making their way toward Bethlehem’s manger.

 Shortly after the article was published, the Christianity Today website actually “crashed” because of all the traffic coming to read a critique of a human president of a temporary nation-state.
 On the evening of the release of the latest Star Wars movie, Christianity Today surpassed Star Wars on Twitter as the #1 trending topic.
 Again, as Trump realized in 2016, the Evangelical population is a very formidable demographic—large enough to get him elected then and large enough to crash websites and top Twitter when he is challenged by an Evangelical critic.